After a challenging recovery, he was finally home – and his parents, Laura-Marie and Todd, were hopeful that his health would continue to improve.

 Searching for answers

-The Finleys soon came across published work by Maxim Itkin, MD, an interventional radiologist at the Hospital of the University of Pennsylvania and an expert in lymphatic interventional procedures.
+The Finleys soon came across published work by Maxim Itkin, MD.

 Intrigued, the Finleys emailed Dr. Itkin.
 Less than an hour later, he wrote back, encouraging the Finleys to contact him with additional questions.